hdheath/flair-test-suite/docs/overview.md

 custom and widely used analysis scripts to help us determine the accuracy of each FLAIR run and compre them to each other

 **test_regions**
-Regions of interest, derived from the Human GENCODE v48 annotation, and used during development of the test suite.
+By splitting whole samples into regions - we can run quick tests to assess how different options interact (or how new developments of FLAIR perform relative to past versions).
+Regions of interest, derived from the Human GENCODE v48 annotation, are used during development of the test suite.
 These regions were selected based on qualities such as :
 Region size
 Number of genes
 Total isoforms